IceBerge421/markdown-cv/index.md

 **Game Seminar** [Online Course]

-- *Masters-level course, part of Bradley's Master of Science in Game Design program.
-Students engaged current and crucial research in critical game studies--from queer and feminist design principles to platform and industry studies--and performed their own critical play reflections and surveys of current issues in gaming culture.*
+- *Masters-level course in Bradley's M.S. in Game Design program.
+Students engaged current research in critical game studies--from queer and feminist design principles to platform and industry studies--and performed critical play reflections and surveys of current issues in gaming culture.*

 **University of Alabama (2016-2020)**